public-affairs-data-journalism/padjo/source/tutorials/databases/sql-null.md

 ---
 layout: tutorial
-title: The null value
+title: The null state in databases
-description: "Sometimes nothing can be a real cool value."
+description: "In databases, there's nothing and then there's NULL"
 date: 2014-10-18
-published: false
 ---

 In the [previous tutorial on datatypes](/tutorials/databases/sql-data-types), we learned that there is a difference between _strings_ and _numbers_ and _dates_, that "101" is not quite the same as `101` when it comes to SQL queries and functions.